pensjonatus/flash-fiction/blog/chanting.md

 ---
-title: 'Chanting'
+title: Chanting
 date: '2012-12-15'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I would rather be out there in the streets with junkies looking for fixes in the